-Customers is the ultimate users for any goods or services, and the producers only aim is to satisfying their needs and desires.
-However, the level of satisfaction differs from an individual to individual and their mental position.
+Customers are the ultimate user of any goods or services and the producer’s only aim is to satisfy their needs and desires.
+However, the level of satisfaction differs from individual to individual and their mental position.
 The measurement of this utility and satisfaction has always been a topic of discussion.

-There are many theories that describes the level of satisfaction, however, cardinal utility and ordinal utility are the two predominant theories of utility.
-Cardinal utility believes in measuring the satisfaction level in utils and Ordinal utility believes that the satisfaction level cannot be evaluated however it can be leveled.
+Many theories describe the level of satisfaction.
+However, cardinal utility and ordinal utility are the two predominant theories of utility.
+The cardinal utility believes in measuring the satisfaction level in utils and the ordinal utility believes that the satisfaction level cannot be evaluated; however, it can be levelled.

-This article is ready to reckoner for all the students to learn the Difference Between Cardinal utility and Ordinal utility.
+This article is a ready reckoner for all the students who want to learn the difference between cardinal utility and ordinal utility.

 Frequently Asked Questions on Cardinal and Ordinal Utility

-The ordinal utility concept states that the satisfaction a consumer obtains after consuming various commodity cannot be measured in numbers, but can be arranged in order of preference.
+The concept of ordinal utility states that the level of satisfaction a consumer obtains after consuming various commodities cannot be measured in numbers but can be arranged in the order of preference.

-The Cardinal Utility states that the satisfaction a consumer acquires after consuming any goods and services can be measurable and expressed in quantitative numbers.
+The cardinal utility states that the level of satisfaction a consumer acquires after consuming any goods and services can be measurable and expressed in quantitative numbers.

-The theory is basically applied to a single commodity where utility of a single commodity is treated independent of the other commodities.
+The theory is applied to a single commodity where the utility of a single commodity is treated independently of the other commodities.

-The two approaches of measuring uitility are: a) Ordinal Utility b) Cardinal Utility.
+The two approaches to measure utility are a) Ordinal Utility b) Cardinal Utility